yatbc/app/README.md

 9. Where can I find manual for Movie Series monitoring?
    - In Arr tab, press Help button.
 There should be up to date manual.

+10. When I add files to Transmission, I see that the file was added but I don't see it in YATBC?
+   - YATBC is not showing realtime data.
+Checking for file status is one of the tasks that the YATBC performs, if there is more tasks in queue(like downloading some other file from remote client), then the Status Page may show old data.
+The status page will be updated as soon as all the tasks in the queue will be processed.

+11. Recently I updated my TorBox subscription, but my download slot limit seems to be the same in YATBC?
+   - YATBC checks available download slots once per day if there are files in the queue.
+Wait 24 hours, and it should be updated.